Titi Ogufere: Career

 In 2017, Ogufere launched the African Culture and Design Festival, an exhibition geared towards showcasing traditional, modern, and contemporary African Art and Design.
 The event was organized by the Interior Design Association of Nigeria in partnership IFI, with the theme; This is Africa.

 In 2019, she launched Design Week Lagos (DWL), an annual event.
 Design Week Lagos has played host to a number events across the city of Lagos, including; Design Kulture Exhibition, MADE by Design Show, Tourism Investors Forum, Sound for Design, Reflection for Happy Spaces, and Vocational Training Week.

+In 2021, she co-produced Made by Design, a Netflix documentary series that focuses on a group of 13 African architects, interior designers, and product designers who live and work in Africa.
+Three seasons of the show have been produced thus far.
+The show has spotlighted African professionals in the interior and design space, some of whom are Lami Adeoye, Papa Omotayo, Mpho Vackier, and Issa Diabat,é among others.

+In 2012, Ogufere conceived the vision of creating a regional body for African interior architecture/design professional associations, and in 2023, in response to the growing recognition of Africa's rich cultural heritage and its untapped potential in the world of interior architecture and design, the African Council for Interior Architects/Designers (ACIAD) was launched, with George Washington emerging as the first president of the Council.

+Titi's latest venture is the Design and Innovation Hub of Nigeria, which is a visionary initiative aimed at steering the nation away from heavy reliance on imported goods and leveraging the untapped creative potential.
+The initiative aims to train professionals who will change the landscape of furniture, product and industrial design in Nigeria.